clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 In today's computer lab you will experiment with simulated evolution and look at a simple model of the evolution of communication.
 The goals are to
 \begin{itemize}
 \item Better understand the concepts of genotype, genotype space, fitness, fitness landscape, selection, mutation, selection-mutation balance, frequency dependent selection;
 \item See how these concepts can be formalized in a computer program;
 \item Appreciate both the power and the limits of natural selection.
 \end{itemize}

 # Simulated Evolution

-In the first part of this computer lab we will simulate the evolution of a (DNA) string of letters under a particular fitness function by using R.
+In the first part of this computer lab we will do a simulation of evolution.
+We will use a string of random characters to represent the genotype.
+We'll define a fitness that

 Lets start by creating an individual of our population: